impaktor/diffusion/README.txt

 Jump-rates
 ----------
-The code has been written so if anyone is so inclined they can have different jump rates in different directions, to allow simulations during some biased/potential influence on the particles.
+The code allows for different jump rates in different directions, although this has never been used.

-setting jump rates in three dimensions if only 2D lattice will ...
-XXX-TODO-XXX!

 Output-files
 ------------